 Video Exchange.
-The host institutions of the three regional semifinal round and four regional final games are required to video the games and then upload the video via Catapult Exchange within three hours of the conclusion of the game.
+The host institutions of the four second-round games are required to video the games and then upload the video via Catapult Exchange within three hours of the completion of the game.
 The host institutions are responsible for uploading the video even if they aren't the team advancing to the Women's Frozen Four.
 Noncompliance with this policy will be treated as misconduct and the committee will sanction schools as appropriate.